willemodendaal/javascript-web-starters/README.md

 - Minimum, but useful enough to be used as a "starter" template for new projects.
 - Lots of code comments to explain technology choices.
+- Be specific about versions of the technologies used.

 # Technologies used